The BBC: Climate denial

 An assessment of the BBC is that it generally reports accurately on the basic science of climate change, and on the interpretation that climate change is largely due to the burning of fossil fuels by mankind.

-But in its programming choices, the BBC is acting as if there is no need for urgent radical reductions in emissions.
+But in its programming choices, and in numerous references to climate change or fossil fuel use, the BBC is acting as if there is no need for urgent radical reductions in emissions.

 The BBC is part of and contributing to the implicatory climate denial that exists throughout society.